 A third inflammatory reaction is triggered by foods that contain niacin, such as poultry, tuna, peanuts and crustaceans.
 These foods cause Langerhans cells, which are part of the immune system in the skin, to release prostaglandins, hormone-like compounds that can cause redness, inflammation and pain.

 While foods containing these substances may cause flare-ups for some people with rosacea, each individual’s case is unique, and it’s usually not necessary to avoid every potential trigger.
 Instead, rosacea patients are advised to pay attention to their diet, make note of foods or ingredients that seem to cause a reaction in their individual cases and avoid them going forward.

-Dr. Shi also shared the results of a study of diet and rosacea that found that the frequent consumption of fatty foods and tea was associated with a higher risk of redness and swelling in rosacea, while frequent dairy consumption was associated with less redness or bumps and pimples in rosacea.
-Interestingly, the Chinese population study, which included 1,347 rosacea patients and 1,290 people without the condition, found no association between rosacea and the eating of sweets, coffee or spicy food, contradicting many previous studies.4
+Dr. Shi also shared the results of a study of diet and rosacea that found that the frequent consumption of fatty foods and tea was associated with a higher risk of redness and swelling in rosacea, while frequent dairy consumption was negatively correlated with redness or bumps and pimples in rosacea.
+The Chinese population study, which included 1,347 rosacea patients and 1,290 people without the condition, found no association between rosacea and the eating of sweets, coffee or spicy food.4